This is a hotly debated subject amongst developers.

 - Positions the belayer’s end of the rope away to one side of the climber when top roping.

-Redundancy and equalisation are entirely separate concepts and commonly misunderstood: a lower off can have redundancy (2 anchors) with only one anchor loaded (no equalisation).
+Redundancy and equalisation are entirely separate concepts and commonly misunderstood: a lower-off can have redundancy (two anchors) with only one anchor loaded (no equalisation).

 Since we are installing fixed rock anchors certified for rock climbing use, there is NO requirement to ‘load share’ between both bolts.

-Redundancy can also apply to components e.g. maillons (quick-links) used to build lower-offs and belays considering that rated strength is often less than the bolts to which they are attached.
+Redundancy can also apply to components (e.g. maillons [quick-links]) used to build lower-offs and belays, considering that rated strength is often less than the bolts to which they are attached.
 It is prudent to consider component failure in any anchor configuration and its consequences should failure occur.
-For example the use of rope or nylon tape to link wear components e.g. rappel rings back to bolts is subject to misuse and potentially fatal consequences if by inexperience or mistake, the rope / nylon tape is thread by a climbing rope and a climber subsequentially lowered off.
+For example, the use of rope or nylon tape to link wear components e.g. rappel rings back to bolts, is subject to misuse and potentially fatal consequences if, by inexperience or mistake, the rope / nylon tape is threaded by a climbing rope and a climber subsequentially lowered off.
 This arrangement has been the cause of several accidents that easily could have been prevented by adopting a different anchor configuration.

-A key requirement for any lower off configuration is that wear components are incorporated to ensure durability of the anchors themselves.
-This is particularly relevant to glue-in anchors where lowering directly from the eye is possible but in doing so over time results in the anchors becoming worn dangerously thin.
-Replaceable components include quick links, chain, mussy hooks and gym style lowering karabiners however anything fixed will concentrate wear in the same location unlike rappel rings that can rotate and distribute wear more evenly.
+A key requirement for any lower-off configuration is that wear components are incorporated to ensure the durability of the anchors themselves.
+This is particularly relevant to glue-in anchors where lowering directly from the eye is possible but doing so over time results in the anchors becoming worn dangerously thin.
+Replaceable components include quick links, chains, mussy hooks and gym-style lowering karabiners however anything fixed will concentrate wear in the same location unlike rappel rings that can rotate and distribute the wear more evenly.

-Ideally all lower-offs would be a simple clip and lower-off configuration for this eliminates the need to untie (a principle cause of accidents) and can be achieved one handed.
-Many developers choose to install quick clips or mussy hooks (commonly) in North America for this reason however this is likely to involve increased component costs for the developer and possibly from ongoing maintenance given there will not be rotating wear points involved.
+Ideally, all lower-offs would be a simple clip and lower-off configuration, for this eliminates the need to untie (a principal cause of accidents) and can be achieved one-handed.
+Many developers choose to install quick clips or mussy hooks (commonly) in North America for this reason; however, this is likely to involve increased component costs for the developer and possibly from ongoing maintenance, given there will not be rotating wear points involved.

-For lower-offs that involve ‘dropping the rope in’ (instead of a requirement to untie and thread) there is the additional consideration to ensure the rope remains captive whereas for rings this is obviously not an issue.
+For lower-offs that involve ‘dropping the rope in’ (instead of a requirement to untie and thread), there is the additional consideration of ensuring the rope remains captive, whereas, for rings, this is obviously not an issue.
 ‘Drop in’ anchors can be fitted with pairs of clips / mussy hooks / rams horns to reduce the potential for the rope to become detached.

-Whilst responsibility ultimately rests with the individual, decisions made by the developer obviously impact everyone choosing to climb the route thereafter the first ascent.
-The rope attachment or thread point should be clear to identify, be achieved one handed if possible and capable of being clipped into with a quick-draw.
+Whilst responsibility ultimately rests with the individual, decisions made by the developer obviously impact everyone choosing to climb the route after the first ascent.
+The rope attachment or thread point should be clear to identify, be achieved one-handed if possible and capable of being clipped into with a quick-draw.

 Key point: Lower-off construction should also ensure rope retention regardless of action by the climber.

-In some climbing areas the visibility of fixed protection is enough of an issue to prompt the use of camouflaged bolts by developers.
-Generally visual impact is less of a pressing issue in the context of other considerations (eg corrosion) however anchors built using rope or chains are distinctly obvious compared to a pair of glue-in bolts fitted with rappel rings.
+In some climbing areas, the visibility of fixed protection is enough of an issue to prompt the use of camouflaged bolts by developers.
+Generally, visual impact is less of a pressing issue in the context of other considerations (e.g. corrosion) however, anchors built using rope or chains are distinctly obvious compared to a pair of glue-in bolts fitted with rappel rings.
 Glue-in bolts have a significantly reduced profile compared to an expansion bolt because there is no flat reflective surface perpendicular to typical lines of sight.
-The adhesive used can obviously change everything however the majority of adhesives used by climbers match the natural rock colour.
-Hilti RE500 is often criticised for its vibrant red colour however the very persons criticising are often unaware of the change in colour this particular adhesive develops over time.
-Plated steel hangers are considered the worst in visual appearance and likewise for corrosion resistance, their use discouraged by all North American climbing organisations and the UIAA.
+The adhesive used can obviously change everything.
+However, the majority of adhesives used by climbers match the natural rock colour.
+Hilti RE500 is often criticised for its vibrant red colour.
+However, the very persons criticising are often unaware of the change in colour this particular adhesive develops over time.
+Plated steel hangers are considered the worst in visual appearance and likewise for corrosion resistance, their use is discouraged by all North American climbing organisations and the UIAA.

-Following the initial install, there will be ongoing maintenance costs, hopefully limited to a pair of rappel rings for instance.
-Point being that longevity of hardware is an important factor when determining what materials are used in the first place.
-If a route requires a complete re-bolt within the timeframe that an alternate material remains competent, the economics obviously indicate the alternate material is preferable and whilst perhaps more expensive initially, end up proving more economical in the long term.
+Following the initial installation, there will be ongoing maintenance costs, hopefully, limited to a pair of rappel rings for instance.
+The point is that the longevity of hardware is an important factor when determining what materials are used in the first place.
+If a route requires a complete re-bolt within the timeframe that an alternate material remains competent, the economics obviously indicate the alternate material is preferable and whilst perhaps more expensive initially, ends up proving more economical in the long term.

 Why is there so much variety in the configurations encountered?
 Developers represent a significant range regarding anchor configuration and climbing gear companies supply what customers will buy.
 Some prefer pre-assembled configurations, others don’t.
 Discussions in online forums demonstrate there is little agreement from the user side on what is best so the manufacturers are effectively left in the position of having to offer all the options.